informal-org/informal/docs/spec/08 - Value representation.md

 Small Strings - Short strings appear often in code and text-processing.
 Frequently used words tend to be short.
 You can represent about 76% of common English words with 6 characters and 84% with 7 ([frequency reference](https://math.wvu.edu/~hdiamond/Math222F17/Sigurd_et_al-2004-Studia_Linguistica.pdf)).
 48 bits allow us to store 2-6 Unicode characters (1-3 bytes each) or nearly 7 ASCII characters (without the full range for the last bit).
 This idea's not new - Mike Pall implemented this for [LuaJIT](http://lua-users.org/wiki/FastStringPatch) (he also popularized the use of NaN tagging and other tricks used here).

+### Wrapped Primitive Data
+Many types of objects serve as wrappers around primitive types.
+A Point class could be represented as an array of 3 integers or an object with x, y, z.
+Dates, colors, complex numbers and many other types are similar wrappers around primitive types.
+We can reference these objects while preserving the weapper type using this format.

+3 bit type.
+29 bit pointer.
+16 bit object type.
+3 bit attribute index.
+You can encode wrapped objects with up to 8 attributes in this format.
+The minimum object size does not apply to these primitive objects, allowing for compact 1 word or 2 word objects with zero object overhead.

+### Wrapped Primitive Arrays
+3 bit type, 26 bit pointer, 16 bit object type, 6 bit length.
+References small arrays of primitive objects.
+With a 512 bit alignment (i.e. larger than max primitive wrapped object).
+Can address up fo 64 elements.